 The Resource Centre has an up-to-date collection of curriculum-relevant and general interest resources.
-This includes print (books, maps, charts, magazines, and vertical file), audio-visual (Clickview and DVD) and online (Internet and database) resources.
+This includes print and online (Internet and database) resources.
 Students may access all resources during opening hours.

 The Resource Centre staff continually offer instruction in the effective use of these resources.
-Years 7 and 8 students experience a comprehensive Orientation Program to ensure their familiarity with the resources and services of the Resource Centre.
-We have an extensive internal Resource Centre Intranet Page which details Resource, Database and ‘How to' Guides for students’ assignments.
+We also have an extensive internal Resource Centre Intranet Page, which details Resource, Database and ‘How to' Guides for students’ assignments.

 A major focus of the school curriculum is literacy.
 The Resource Centre supports this through the English program by offering reading programs for students.
 Students in Years 7 to 10 are offered general wide reading, while Years 11 and 12 students engage in in-depth biographical and literature studies.
 The Teacher Librarian selects current, appropriate and high interest books to support these programs.
 The Resource Centre also provides general interest reading materials (fiction and non-fiction) for students.

-The Resource Centre is situated in and attractive environment and offers a fully air-conditioned learning space which comfortably accommodates up to 160 students at a time.
-We have three multi-media classroom spaces and are fortunate to have a large bank of modern, well-maintained desktops and laptops.
-Students are also able to access a heavy-duty laser printer and a colour photocopier/printer.
-Students are advised to carry some change if they wish to photocopy.
+The Resource Centre is situated in and attractive environment and offers a fully air-conditioned learning space which comfortably accommodates up to 150 students at a time.
+We have four multi-media classroom spaces.
+Students are also able to access one of two colour photocopier/printers.
+Students are able to use their student ID cards to access the printers.

-Students are able to borrow between twelve and fourteen resource items depending on year level.
+Students are able to borrow between twelve and fourteen resource items depending on their year level.

 Resource Centre staff focus on assisting students with independent learning and promoting reading for pleasure: